2040 Nuuanu

 No analysis available

-Searched remarks for phrases like 'lease expires', 'land lease to', 'leasehold expiring in', or specific years; found no references.
-Without any explicit leasehold language or a year, lease expiry is unknown.
+I searched the remarks for phrases like 'lease expires', 'land lease to', 'leasehold expiring in', and explicit years; none were found.
+Without any explicit leasehold language or a year, the lease expiry is unknown.

-The remarks clearly confirm that the building is VA approved, indicating VA financing is accepted.
-This is based on a direct statement in the public remarks.
+Multiple listings explicitly state the building is VA approved, indicating VA loans are accepted.
+This is a direct statement in the public remarks, so confidence is high.

 Multiple independent listings explicitly state that 2040 Nuuanu is a sprinklered building, with phrases like 'the well-maintained building offers fire sprinklers throughout', 'Sprinkler System in unit', and 'Sprinklered Building!'.
 At least 5 recent listings reference sprinklers at the building or in-unit level, aligning with MLS data where 9 of 11 listings have FIRSPR checked.
 Evidence is strong, consistent, and clearly not a copy-paste error across agents.